piedraj/instructions/PLOTSCONFIGURATIONS.md

     condor_q

-If needed, you can check the (automatically produced) configuration files of all the submitted jobs, and even submit manually some of them for debugging/test purposes.
+If needed, you can check the (automatically produced) configuration files of all the submitted jobs, and even submit manually some of them for debugging or test purposes.

     ls $HOME/cms/HWW2015/jobs